Jamnic98/pyramid-solitaire/README.md

 # Pyramid Solitaire
-> A program based on a variation of the game solitaire.
+> A program based on a variation of the card game, solitaire.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents